Can football stadiums be sued for over-service of alcohol? Yes. Here's how:

 - Can you sue a football stadium for over-serving a patron if they cause an accident?

-- Is the football stadium responsible if an intoxicated fan injures them self or someone else?
+- When is a football stadium responsible if an intoxicated fan injures them self or someone else?

 When drunk football fans leave stadiums and hurt other people in Texas.

 Let's say a fan is at AT&T Stadium watching the Cowboys one Sunday.
 He keeps going back to one of the many bars and beer stands in the stadium for alcohol.
 At a certain point, he's so intoxicated that everyone can tell.
 Despite the fact that the stadium has an official policy against selling alcohol to patrons who are intoxicated, one of the full-service bars keeps plying him with double vodkas.
-On his way home, he causes a car accident and kills a young wife and mother of two.
+On his way home, he causes a car accident that kills a young wife and mother of two.
 What happens now?
-To state it simplistically:
+To state it as simply as possible:

-- Her husband should hire an attorney file a third-party dram shop claim against stadium and the individual bars that kept selling the drunk driver more alcohol after he was already intoxicated.
-Whether or not they were "licensed" to sell alcohol or not doesn't matter when evaluating their liability in this situation.
+- Her husband should hire an attorney to file a third-party dram shop claim against both the stadium and the individual bars operating within it that kept selling the drunk driver more alcohol after he was already intoxicated.
+Whether or not they were licensed to sell alcohol doesn't matter when evaluating their liability in this situation.

-- His lawyer should launch an investigation into the incident to find witnesses, research any potential defendants, and secure all publicly-available documentation available.
+- His lawyer should launch an investigation into the incident to find witnesses, research all of the potential defendants, and secure all publicly-available documentation available.

-- After finding the potential parties who are liable, the lawyer will file a lawsuit for all of the damages resulting from the crash, including lost wages, loss of consortium, medical bills, and pain and suffering.
+- After finding the potential liable parties, the attorney should file a lawsuit for all of the damages resulting from the crash, including lost wages, loss of consortium, medical bills, and pain and suffering.

-- During the lawsuit process, your lawyer will need to cull through mountains of evidence and hours of forthcoming testimony about the establishment's alcohol practices, and whether anyone remembers seeing the drunk who later killed the woman being served after the point of obvious intoxication.
+- During the lawsuit process, your lawyer will need to cull through mountains of evidence and hours of testimony about the establishment's alcohol practices, including testimony from anyone remembers seeing the drunk driver who later killed the woman being served after the point of obvious intoxication.

 The goal in these cases to is prove that the establishment served the driver when he was already so intoxicated that he presented an obvious danger to himself and others.
 If that can be shown, then the bar can be held responsible through a dram shop claim for negligent over-service of alcohol.

 When drunk football fans leave stadiums and hurt or kill themselves.

-In Texas, the family of those who died in alcohol-related accidents can file a first-party dram shop claim.
+In Texas, the family of individuals who die in alcohol-related accidents can file a first-party dram shop claim.
 These suits allow for exactly the same kinds of recovery as cited in the above case.
-Your dram shop attorney will have to prove the same elements:
+Your dram shop attorney will also have to prove the same elements:

 - the alcohol provider